Zodiac1978/wp-search-ignore-block-names/readme.txt

 n/a

 == Changelog ==

+= 1.1.1 =
+* Added back link to error message, if REGEXP_REPLACE is not supported
+* Fixed some typos

 = 1.1.0 =
 * Changed approach to remove the markup (now requires MySQL 8.0.4+ or MariaDB 10.0.5+)